SaranyaSasidharan13/ToDo-MVC-Application-Framework/README.md

 3. Run UITestRunner class in runners folder
 4. Results are available in target folder.

-Docker image pull command to test in firefox browser: docker pull rahul8854/firefoxtestimage
+**Docker image pull command to test in firefox browser**: docker pull rahul8854/firefoxtestimage